-Even in these shots we can see how Mi 8 manages to return better shots than the younger brother.
-The smaller opening of the optics mounted on Mi 8 is noticed by capturing more details in the shaded areas of a photo.
-Also note a sort of "zoom" effect of the Mi 8 optics compared to that of POCOPHONE F1, which instead always gives photos with subjects more distant than the photographer.
-The brightness of the colors is evident on the shots of the Mi 8 while the effect obtained with the portrait mode seems the same on both devices.
+Even in these shots we can see how Mi 8 manages to return the best shots respecting the younger brother.
+The smaller opening of the optics mounted on Mi 8 is noticeable by capturing more details in the shadow areas of a photo.
+It should also be noted a sort of "zoom" effect of the Mi 8 lens compared to that of POCOPHONE F1, which instead always gives photos with subjects more distant than the photographer.
+The brilliance of the colors is evident on the shots of the Mi 8 while the effect obtained with the portrait mode seems the same on both devices.

-Both smartphones at the software level make available the AI assistant, which exploits the artificial intelligence to determine the best shooting parameters of a photo according to the scenario in which it is found.
-I tried with limit situations such as a backlight, where we are given the opportunity to take shots in SILHOUETTE mode, ie with "colored" background and shadowy subject or the CONTROLUCE mode that allows us not to lose the details of the subject.
+Both software-level smartphones provide the AI assistant, which uses artificial intelligence to determine the best parameters for taking a photo based on the scenario you are in.
+I tried with extreme situations such as a backlight, where we are given the opportunity to take shots in SILHOUETTE mode, that is with a "colored" background and subject in shadow or the BACKLIGHT mode that allows us not to lose the details of the subject.
 I also tested the optics of Mi 8 and POCOPHONE F1 with a macro.
-The results in this case seem to be better on the POCOPHONE F1 net of a not properly optimized white balance.
+The results in this case seem to be better on the POCOPHONE F1 net of a not exactly optimized white balance.

-Also in these two further results we can see a substantially better result in POCOPHONE F1 which apparently seems to be less affected by the control.
-In fact, in Mi 8 we always find a slightly "faded" photo perhaps due to too much light capture of the surrounding environment.
-Finally we can only deal with what is offered by the camera selfie by both devices that in the specific case of Mi 8 adopts a view with Samsung S5K3T1 sensor from 20 megapixel with aperture f/ 2.0, which turns out to be the same as POCOHONE F1.
+Also in these two additional pages we can see a substantially better result in POCOPHONE F1 which apparently seems to suffer less from the control.
+In fact in Mi 8 we always find a slightly "faded" photo, perhaps due to too much light capture of the surrounding environment.
+Finally, all we have to do is tackle what is offered instead by the selfie camera from both devices, which in the specific case of Mi 8 adopts a lens with Samsung S5K3T1 sensor from 20 megapixel with aperture f/ 2.0, which turns out to be the same as POCOHONE F1.

 In this case, the shots returned by smartphones seem to be virtually identical, but for both devices we find white balance errors: on Mi 8 tending to blue tone while for POCOPHONE F1 instead confirms the tendency of yellow.
 The portrait mode seems to do a good job on both top of the range, although in the details seems to win the Mi 8.

-Probably I will have thrown even more confusion to those who are undecided about the purchase of Mi 8 or POCOPHONE F1.
-I personally would opt for the top of the range Mi 8 but in case you choose for the cheaper solution surely you will not have much to regret.
+I will probably have thrown even more confusion towards those who are undecided about buying Mi 8 or POCOPHONE F1.
+I personally would opt for the top of the range Mi 8 but if you choose for the most economical solution you will certainly not have much to regret.